Skip to content

 Don’t forget to add a resistor to the LDR, I’ve used 1kO.

-So as you know the LDR (Light Dependent Resistor) changes the value according to light, if there’s much light it lowers the resistance, otherwise it gets bigger, so when used with a resistor it will change the voltage value that we can read using the Arduino Analog Pin.
+So as you know the LDR (Light Dependent Resistor) changes the value according to light, if there’s light it lowers the resistance, otherwise (when darker) it gets bigger, so when used with a resistor it will change the voltage value that we can read using the Arduino Analog Pin.

 Wiring